At the Detroit Zoo

 Diet: Mollusks, such as snails and mussels, as well as fish

-Reproduction: Nesting begins in July and goes into August; females will lay about 10-50 eggs in a nest consisting of plants and mud.
+Reproduction: Nesting begins in July and continues into August; females will lay about 10-50 eggs in a nest consisting of plants and mud.

 Lifespan: 50 years in the wild; 70 years in captivity